GriffithUniLibrary/redcap-intro-old-23/content/02-access.md

 title: Logging in
 ---

-## Finding REDCap and logging in
+## The login screen

 The Griffith REDCap instance is hosted at [www151.griffith.edu.au/redcap/](https://www151.griffith.edu.au/redcap/).
-You can also get information about REDCap and Lime Survey (Griffith's other supported survey solution) via the Library's [Working with Data](https://www.griffith.edu.au/library/research-publishing/working-with-data/create-and-capture) page.

-Your REDCap account is connected to the Griffith phonebook.
-Your Griffith s-number and password allow you to enter.
-There is no need to maintain separate login details.
+You'll see a welcome screen with a place to enter your username and password.
+Use your Griffith s-number and password to enter.

 {% capture logoutwarning %}
 **Note:** You'll be logged out if you are inactive for more than a certain period.
 {% endcapture %}
 {% include alert.html text=logoutwarning color="warning" %}

-{% capture loginactivity %}

 1. Open a browser and paste `https://www151.griffith.edu.au/redcap/` into the address bar.
 2. Log in to REDCap using your s-number and password.
-3. The first screen you will be shown is the `My Projects` screen.
+3. The first screen you will be shown after login is the `My Projects` screen.

-{% endcapture %}

-{% include accordion.html title1="Activity: Log in to REDCap" text1=loginactivity open=true %}

 ## The My Projects Screen